nx10/lnormimp-r/README.md

 ## Example usage

-Let's start by including the library and setting a fixed seed so the results van be replicated:
+Let's start by including the library and setting a fixed seed so the results can be replicated:

 ```R
 library(lnormimp)